John Crosthwaite: BRM - British Racing Motors

-While he had been at Holman Moody, Crosthwaite had a phone call from Tony Rudd Chief Engineer at BRM asking him to go to Watkins Glen race track in New York State.
+While he had been at Holman Moody, Crosthwaite had a phone call from Tony Rudd Chief Engineer at BRM asking him to go to Watkins Glen race track in New York State (the US Grand Prix was held there on 6 October 1963).
 Tony said that Graham Hill wanted Crosthwaite to join BRM and would he like to meet up and discuss details?
 Crosthwaite said he was busy at the time but when the Ford deal fell through he flew to England and agreed a contract.

 In December 1963 Crosthwaite returned to the UK to join British Formula 1 team BRM as chassis designer.
 His first job was to modify the suspension geometry on the BRM P261.
 Next he worked on Tony Rudd's ingenious monocoque and engine designs to find a way of mounting the engine, gearbox and rear suspension.
 His solution was to rigidly mount the engine to the monocoque at the driver's seatback and the rear suspension on the gearbox/final drive unit.
 The engine mountings were designed to spread the load over the length of the crankcase to protect the expensive castings in the event of a minor shunt.
 This was patented by BRM and became the norm in racing.

 He worked with legends Graham Hill and Jackie Stewart during some of BRM's best years.
 In 1964 and 1965 Graham Hill finished second in the Drivers' Championship and BRM were second in the Constructors' Competition both years (five wins and eleven second places).

 It was Crosthwaite's idea to surprise Jackie Stewart by making him a tartan driving seat for his BRM P261 at the 1965 Monaco Grand Prix.
 Graham Hill finished first and Stewart third.
 Both Graham Hill and particularly Jackie Stewart liked the way Crosthwaite set up their cars and he was asked by Ken Tyrrell and Matra (Jackie Stewart's next team) to do consultancy work on their Formula 2 cars after he left BRM.

 Intermeccanica

-Working as a consultant firstly with Jack Griffith, then Frank Reisner in Turin, he designed the chassis for the Bob Cumberford shaped car the Intermeccanica Italia.
+Working as a consultant firstly with Jack Griffith, then Frank Reisner in Turin, he designed the chassis for the Robert Cumberford shaped car the Intermeccanica Italia.

 Crosthwaite altered and improved the set up and suspension on the Lola T70 of New York-based racing driver John 'Buck' Fulp.
 Fulp won the Watkins Glen Sports Car Grand Prix and the Riverside 300 km in 1966.

 At Alan Mann Racing he modified and prepared Ford GT40s for the 1966 Le Mans 24-hour race and Spa 1000 km.
 The John Whitmore/Frank Gardner driven car finished second in the Spa 1000 km race.
 Graham Hill drove one of the cars at Le Mans.